SocialBook User Guide

 Adding a person: add

-• Adding duplicate persons with the same name is not allowed.
+• Adding persons with the same name is not allowed as it is considered a duplicate person.

 Tip: A person can have any number of tags (including 0)